Tr0f1k/Vue-Project/README.md

 # First Js Project

-I wrote this code through Visual Studio and ran it by using Live Server extension in Visual Studio
+I wrote this code through Visual Studio by using Vue framework.
+To start the project, I have opened the project in Visual Studio Code, opened the terminal there and wrote this command: "npm run serve".

 # How To Work With it